 Illustrated by Jacey Chase (Far Away, Junction).

-Mr. Guy: Zombie Hunter is a delicious zombie-apocalypse caper of ridiculous proportions.
+Mr. Guy: Zombie Hunter is a zombie-apocalypse caper of ridiculous proportions.
 Written by Oneshi Press co-founder Jayel Draco, the book is a 12-chapter saga exploring a smattering of zombie-apocalypse tropes.
 Each 8-page mini-story is paired with a different illustrator to create a brand-new comic book style we’re calling an “art-thology.”
 Cute, right?
-This unique approach gives the cohesive narrative rich variations in flavor to keep you turning them zesty pages.
+This unique approach gives the continuous story rich variations in flavor to keep you turning them zesty pages.

-Tag along as Mr. Guy—our reluctant-hero, half-goblin ne’er-do-well— who just just trying to make it in the gig-economy, now has to uncover the origins of the end of the world.
-He and his floating-ghost-skull side-kick Spooky have been cursed to suffer each-other for all time.
-To free themselves from each other, he’s got to find a cure for himself…which likely means he’ll inadvertently have to save the whole hecking world, too.
+Tag along as Mr. Guy tries to uncover the origins of the end of the world.
+He and his floating-ghost-skull sidekick, Spooky, have been cursed to suffer each other for all time.
+To free themselves from this curse, he’s got to find a cure for himself…which means he’ll have to save the whole hecking world, too.

 Honestly?
 He’s less than stoked about it.

-Castle BIGmart is spoken-word zombie-apocalypse survival story that will eventually tie in to Mr. Guy’s storyline.
+Castle BIGmart, where true value know no armageddon, is spoken-word zombie-apocalypse survival story that connects to Mr. Guy.